Hard Region Aware Network for Remote Sensing Change Detection: Proposed Method

 \section{Proposed Method}

-In this section, the overview of the proposed AR-CDNet is first presented.
-Next, the structures of the online uncertainty estimation manner and knowledge review strategy are given in detail.
-Finally, we illustrate the loss function of AR-CDNet.
+In this section, the overview of the proposed HRANet is first presented.
+Next, the structures of the online hard region estimation manner and cross-layer knowledge review module are given in detail.
+Finally, we illustrate the loss function of HRANet.